MaxOhn/rosu-pp/README.md

 ### Accuracy

-`rosu-pp` was tested against all current beatmaps on multiple mod combinations and delivered values that matched osu!lazer perfectly down to the last decimal place.
+`rosu-pp` was tested against millions of real scores and delivered values that matched osu!lazer perfectly down to the last decimal place.

 However, there is one small caveat: the values are only this precise on debug mode.
-On release mode, Rust's compiler performs optimizations that produce the tiniest discrepancies due to floating point inaccuracies which can cascade into larger differences in the end.
+On release mode, Rust's compiler performs optimizations that produce the tiniest discrepancies due to floating point inaccuracies.
 With this in mind, `rosu-pp` is still as accurate as can be without targeting the .NET compiler itself.
 Realistically, the inaccuracies in release mode are negligibly small.

 ### Speed